RobTillaart/AD7390/README.md

 Note:
 - hardware SPI is 10+ times faster on an UNO than software SPI.
-- software SPI on ESP32 is about equally fast than hardware SPI.
+- software SPI on ESP32 is about equally fast as hardware SPI.

 ### Base